 NSL 311 Laboratory (5) Clinical experiences are provided in agencies where relatively well populations have been identified, such as schools, day care centers, senior citizens’ programs, and childbirth settings.
 NSG 311 and NSL 311 always must be taken concurrently.
 PREREQ: BIO 100, 204, 259, 269; CHE/CRL 103-104 or CHE/CRL 107; HEA 206 or PSY 210; NSG/NSL 212; NTD 303; PSY 100; SOC 200; and one of the following: WRT 200, 204, 205, 206, 208, or 220.
 COREQ: NSG 311.

-312 Care of Older Adult and Care of Child (5) This course emphasizes the assessment, maintenance, and promotion of health for the older adult and child.
-Clients with chronic health problems in both of these populations are addressed.
+312 Care of Older Adult and Care of Child (5) This course emphasizes the health assessment, maintenance, and promotion of the older adult and child.
+Clients with chronic health problems in both populations are addressed.
 Content is organized around the concepts of wellness, chronicity, and acuity.
 The nursing process is used to assist these clients to grow and/or adapt through supportive, therapeutic, palliative, and preventive measures.
 PREREQ: NSG 212 and NSL 212.
 COREQ: NSL 312.
 Nursing majors only.

 316 Coping with Cancer (3) The emphasis of this course is on coping with clients who have cancer.
 Various physiological and psychosocial effects this disease has on clients and their families will be examined.
 The course will allow students to explore their own feelings related to cancer and assist them in their contacts with cancer clients.
 Topics that will be discussed include dealing with loss, pain, pain management, hospice care, and communication with the cancer client.
 This course is open to all students.